deeputech/deeputech.github.io/_posts/2019-07-23-jhipster-microservices-with-istio-service-mesh-on-kubernetes.md

 **Control plane**: It uses Pilot to manages and configure the proxies to route traffic.
 It also configures Mixer to enforce policies and to collect telemetry.
 It also has other components like Citadel, to manage security, and Galley, to manage configurations.

-Istio can also configure an instance of [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/), [Jaeger](https://www.jaegertracing.io/), and [Kiali](https://www.kiali.io/) for Monitoring and Observability.
+You can also configure [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/), [Jaeger](https://www.jaegertracing.io/)/[Zipkin](https://zipkin.io/), and [Kiali](https://www.kiali.io/) for Monitoring and Observability as they work well with Istio.
 You can use this or use your existing monitoring stack as well if you wish to do so.
+If you use the demo profile that comes with Istio, it preconfigures dashboards and configurations for Grafana, Kiali, and so on.

 I hope this provides an overview of Istio, now let's focus on the goal of this article.